 Richard began his career as a structural engineer, before joining Beca’s geotechnical team.
 His skill set developed to include civil design, land development and contract administration.
 He relocated in 1997 from Auckland to his home town Christchurch, where he was able to exercise his passion for the South Island, and progressed through team leader and Section Manager roles, as well as working on projects around the Asia Pacific, including Indonesia, Papua New Guinea, Norfolk Island and Niue.

-Simon is an engineer and director with Aurecon.
-He leads a team of Christchurch based engineers responsible for designing many of the rebuild projects following the Canterbury earthquakes.
+Simon is an engineer and a director of Cosgroves ltd. He leads a team of building services and fire engineers responsible for designing many of the rebuild projects following the Canterbury earthquakes.
 He has contributed to numerous buildings projects throughout New Zealand and overseas in both a technical and leadership capacity and has a broad knowledge of project governance and management.

 Simon and his team have contributed to both SCAPE 7 and 8, as well as other temporary projects within the centre of the city.
 He has been a member of the South Island Property Council Executive for some years and is currently serving as vice president.